skx/kilua/README.md

 * Select the buffer with the name `*uptime*`.
      * If that buffer doesn't exist then create it.
 * Move to the end of the buffer.
-     * Insert the output of runing `/usr/bin/uptime` into the buffer.
+     * Insert the output of running `/usr/bin/uptime` into the buffer.

 Uptime sample: